6 Misconceptions About Medical School

 I’m too old

 Too old is a myth.
 There’s no cut-off for age in medical school.
 The one thing medical schools care about is quality candidates.
 Many people start medical school in their 30’s, 40’s, 50’s, and for several reasons.
 Maybe they have to put it off for health, family, or financial reasons.
 You’re never too old to start a new career.
 Some may even argue that you’re more mentally and financially stable when starting medical school later in life.
 Age doesn’t hold you back when it comes to medical school applications.
-And effort, mindset, and ability to study is what will help you succeed.
+And effort, mindset, and ability to study are what will help you succeed.

 Be sure to sign up for my email list for more on topics like this!